Time to break, reinvent, impact and change the foundation of how we engage story leaders in the creative space.

 In her spare time, Nicole devotes her energy to gender issues, and helping women at risk.
 She serves as a volunteer crisis counselor advocate for Peace Over Violence and helps women in the industry as a mentor and lecturer.
 She has most recently guest lectured at the University of Connecticut on Creativity and Gender, and is currently working on a study tracking Gender and Award Acceptance Speeches with Creativity Researcher, Dr. James Kaufman.

-BRIC’s Create-a-thons partner students with industry experts and allow them to get hands-on experience and guidance in a fun, creative, work-focused environment.
-We are always looking for more mentors, so please contact us at email@example.com if you’re interested in joining us.
+BRIC’s Creative Academy partners students with industry experts and allows them to get hands-on experience and guidance in a fun, creative, work-focused environment.
+We are always looking for more mentors, so please contact us at firstname.lastname@example.org if you’re interested in joining us.